athul/waka-readme/README.md

    If no commit message is specified in the `yml` file, it defaults to _"Updated the Graph with new Metrics"_

-4. You can change the block characters to match with the style of your readme.
+5. You can change the block characters to match with the style of your readme.
 By default the one show in the graphs before is used.
-Here is how you do it
+Here is how you do it.

    ```yml
    - uses: athul/waka-readme@master